What’s a query pipeline?

 Example

-Your customers and partners use your community portal to self-serve and find relevant information, while your support agents access an internal service portal to find relevant public and private items.
+Your customers and partners use your community portal to self-serve and find relevant information, while your support agents use an internal service portal to find relevant public and private items.
 You can create a separate pipeline for each portal, defining appropriate rules for each search interface audience.

-Query pipeline rules can define:
+Query pipeline rules

 • Search terms